History-Augmented Contrastive Learning With Soft Mixture of Experts for Blind Super-Resolution of Planetary Remote Sensing Images: Experiments

 \textbf{Qualitative results.}

 Figures~\ref{fig2x}, \ref{fig3x}, and \ref{fig4x} present visual comparisons of different methods at 2$\times$, 3$\times$, and 4$\times$ upscaling factors, respectively.
-The proposed HACBSR method demonstrates superior performance in both kernel reconstruction and image reconstruction across all scaling factors.
-This performance advantage is particularly evident at 4$\times$ upscaling, where HACBSR maintains sharper edge preservation and produces more accurate kernel estimations compared to competing methods.
+The proposed HAC-MoE method demonstrates superior performance in both kernel reconstruction and image reconstruction across all scaling factors.
+This performance advantage is particularly evident at 4$\times$ upscaling, where HAC-MoE maintains sharper edge preservation and produces more accurate kernel estimations compared to competing methods.